Repair: TC Ditto x2 footswitches

-TC Electronics’ Ditto loopers oftently show faulty footswitches.
+TC Electronics’ Ditto loopers oftenly show faulty footswitches.

-This chronical, much discussed issue, occurs with some other TCE pedals as well.
+The chronical & much discussed issue occurs with some other TCE pedals as well.

 TC Electronics don’t seem to do much about it.

 Obviously, when pedals fail you’d repair them rather then buying them again.